Weltraumschaf/webserver/README.md

     - IP to bind (done)
     - port to bind (done)
     - number of threads used in the pool (done)
-    - directory where to find files to server (wip)
+    - directory where to find files to server (done)
 - file based configuration
     - YAML based
     - values for